hubbell-lab/earsar/README.md

-# EARSAR
+# EARSAR #

 July 11, 2011
 (C) Copyright 2011 by Solutions For Hire.

-## Introduction
+### Introduction

 EARSAR is a program to simulate SAR and EAR sampling distributions for a given relative abundance distribution and degree of population clumping.
 It runs on Java 6.

+EARSAR is meant to demonstrate and support the results of Hubbell and He (2011) [Species–area relationships always overestimate extinction rates from habitat loss](http://www.nature.com/nature/journal/v473/n7347/full/nature09985.html).

 EARSAR is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.